svanbaelen/loopback.io/pages/en/lb3/Authentication-authorization-and-permissions.md

 #### Access control with multiple user models

-Having multiple user models may be required in certain situations to deal with significantly different types of users in an application.
+An application with significantly different types of users may require multiple user models.

 If the types of users differ by just a few properties, then it's easiest to overload a single custom user model with all properties required, and differentiate access control behavior with static roles mapped to the different user types.

-A more complex situation is when the different types of users differ not just in their properties, but also by their access rights and relations with other models.
+If however the different types of users have different access rights and relations with other models, then you may need to use multiple distinct user models.
 For example, applications where the concept of an _organization_ is involved, creating intertwined layers of relationships and thus of access control.
-Such circumstances require the application to manage the different user types in separate models.

 Consider the following example: